ektrah/nsec/docs/api/nsec.cryptography.randomgenerator.md

 ### GenerateBytes(Span<byte>)

-Fills the specified span of bytes with a cryptographically strong random sequence of values.
+Fills a span of bytes with a cryptographically strong random sequence of values.

     public void GenerateBytes(
         Span<byte> bytes)